Links for information about extinctions

 10 animals on the brink of extinction

-North American extinctions after invasion by Homo sapiens:
+North American extinctions after arrival of Homo sapiens:

 Overkill hypothesis